retifrav/scraps/docker.md

 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```

 So yeah, you need the entire fucking Docker Desktop application thing.
+And actually from what I remember I gave up on installing it via Homebrew, as there was something wrong with that too, and so I just download it from the [official website](https://docker.com/products/docker-desktop/).

 When you'll be configuring it, there seems to be no actual need to enable settings which require admin password, such as "CLI tools installation", "Docker socket" or "Privileged port mapping".

-### Building an image
+### Building images

+#### Sample image

 Using an example image: